raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 Differences in lightness don't have a huge effect on gradients, but they do affect image processing operations such as changing saturation.
 Thus, I wouldn't recommend IPT as a color space for these operations, and am more comfortable recommending Oklab.

-### Chrominance
+### Chroma

-I didn't evaluate this claim as carefully, in part because its relevance to high quality gradients is limited. *Relative* changes in chrominance are of course very important, but the *absolute* chrominance value ascribed to highly saturated colors matters little to gradients.
+I didn't evaluate this claim as carefully, in part because its relevance to high quality gradients is limited. *Relative* changes in chroma are of course very important, but the *absolute* chroma value ascribed to highly saturated colors matters little to gradients.
 Even so, the quantitative data suggest that Oklab is a more accurate predictor, and it's easy to believe, as IPT wasn't carefully optimized for this criterion.

 ## Conclusions